Possible eruption sequence for the Long Valley-Mono Lake area

 Lava emerged from the vent in the crater of Mount St. Helens (top image) hours after a series of explosive eruptions generated eruption columns and pyroclastic flows October 16-18, 1980.
 During the next few days, the slow-moving lava spread outward to form a mound-shaped lava dome about 300 m in diameter (lower image).
 Photographs by T. Leighley.

 Lava Fountains Also Possible in the Long Valley Area

 Effusive, Hawaiian type eruptions of basaltic magma have also occurred in the area and could occur again.
 Such eruptions typically begin with lava fountains that form small cinder cones a few hundred meters or more in diameter.
 These eruptions also produce hot, fluid lava flows that may extend several kilometers down-slope from the vents.
-The Red Cones, located 3 km south-southwest of Mammoth Mountain, were produced by eruptions of this type some 5,000 years ago.
-Similar flows were erupted from vents around the base of Mammoth Mountain and in the west moat of the caldera between 60,000 and 400,000 years ago.
+The Red Cones, located 3 km south-southwest of Mammoth Mountain, were produced by eruptions of this type some about 8,000 years ago.
+Similar flows were erupted from vents around the base of Mammoth Mountain and in the west moat of the caldera between 8,000 and 230,000 years ago.
 While such flows can destroy most structures in their paths, they seldom advance faster than a brisk walk and usually don't endanger people.
 As in Hawaiʻi, this kind of eruption is likely to become a tourist attraction.

 Lava Fountain - Kīlauea, Hawaiʻi